Get the latest and best Bluetooth headphones under 50 dollars (that are affordable but worth getting).

 6. Jlab Audio Jbuds Air

-Jlab Audio Jbuds Air are the best true wireless earbuds under $50.
+Jlab Audio Jbuds Air are slightly older but still compelling Bluetooth headphones under $50.

 - Good water protection IP55